Seirdy/seirdy.one/content/posts/permissions-policy-floc-misinfo.md

 Take a breath
 -------------

-Please, don't spam maintainers of web server/backend software to tell them to include this header by default.
+Please, don't spam maintainers of web server/backend software to tell them to include this header by default when it may or may not actually reduce user fingerprints.
 Don't tell webmasters that they have a _moral obligation_ to add a Permissions Policy header either.[^2] You don't need to add this permission policy to every request, just as you don't need to wear a helmet for every form of physical activity.

 [^1]: This isn't the only post making rounds, but it did hit the front page of a certain orange-colored website.
 I'm not blaming the author; if I hadn't encountered the Permissions Policy spec earlier, I probably would have also taken the advice the author read at face-value.

 [^2]: I've noticed both of these behaviors on several threads online.
 I've decided against linking to them because I think the discourse there has heated past the point of reason.